 MA Digital Technologies, Communication and Education / Course details

-The course will be offered in three modes:
+The course is offered in three modes, each starting in September.

 - part-time study at a distance, by e-learning over two or three years.

 - Further your career by improving your skills and knowledge base in the area of digital technologies and communication, in order that these can be applied in any educational setting.